thiagoguarino/trybe-project32-inventory-report/README.md

   <details>
   <summary><strong>How To Execute the App</strong></summary>

   After implementing the bonus task, the app must be executable from command line.
+The command to be executed is `inventory_report`.

-  The command to be executed is inventory_report.
-To work correctly you must install the module on your own environment as a pip package: `pip install`
+  To work correctly you must install the module on your own environment as a pip package: `pip install inventory_report`

   Now you can call the command inventory_report passing the arguments: `inventory_report argument1 argument2`